Commercial Real Estate Commission – Brokerage Fee

 When a tenant has defaulted in their lease obligation, the owner of the property may litigate the matter and obtain a settlement from the defaulting tenant.
 In this rare situation, the owner is required to lease the vacant space as soon as possible in order lessen the damages of the defaulting tenant.
 In a case where there is a mitigation of damages, the owner would be wise to offer a “bonus” commission for leasing the space as soon as possible.

-Custom and Practice of Splitting fees with Cooperating Agents
+Custom and Practice of Splitting fees with Commercial Real Estate Agents

 In office leasing the practice of splitting commissions is usually one-third to the listing agent and two-thirds to the leasing agent.
 If the market is good for leasing, the listing agent should be ok with the one-third to two-thirds split.
 However, in a slow market the listing agent will suffer from the split commission.
 As a result, he or she should negotiate with the owner for a potential bonus which the owner should not oppose.

 Office leasing is clearly the exception of splitting fees with cooperating agents.
-Shopping centers and industrial properties are exclusively a fifty percent split between the agents
+Shopping centers and industrial properties are exclusively a fifty percent split between commercial real estate agents.

 Sale, Lease or Sublease